Wednesday, May 20, 2015

 My father-in-law's parents had purchased eighty acres from his grandfather.

-My sister and her husband later lived in this same three-room house for a little over a year after we moved out.
+My sister and her husband later lived in this same three-room house for about a year after we moved out.

-We moved about half a mile from our present home to the new brick, three bedrooms, with indoor plumbing.
+We moved about half a mile from our present home to the new brick, three-bedroom house with indoor plumbing.

-About a year later Doc was killed, when a very large horse got loose, he ran out into the highway in front of Doc’s truck.
+About a year later, Doc was killed when a giant horse got loose.
+He ran out into the highway in front of Doc's truck.

-When Doc's truck hit the horse the steering wheel in his truck lodged into Doc's stomach, he was killed instantly.
+When Doc's truck hit the horse, the steering wheel in his car lodged into Doc's stomach, and he was killed instantly.

-The land where we built our new home was once a pigpen, which made the land very fertile and had been cleared for the pig houses it was given to us by my in-laws.
+The land where we built our new home was once a pigpen, which made it exceptionally fertile, and it had been cleared for the pig houses; it was given to us by my in-laws.

 I no longer had to walk to the spring house for drinking water.